Crop To Template

 Section 3: Output

 Folder — the location to which cropped images are saved.
-Click the button Folder and navigate to the desired location.
+Click the Folder button and navigate to the desired location.

 Format — select the file format to output.
 Choices are BMP, JPG, PNG, PSD, or TIF.